-While there’s no universal minimum credit scores required for a car loan, your scores can significantly affect your ability to get approved for a loan and the loan terms.
+While there’s no universal minimum credit score required for a car loan, your scores can significantly affect your ability to get approved for a loan and the loan terms.

-Low credit scores could result in fewer offers and higher interest rates.
+Lower credit scores could result in fewer offers and higher interest rates.
 But that doesn’t necessarily mean you should throw in the towel if your scores aren’t where you want them to be.
-Read on to better understand potential barriers and ways you can increase your chances of approval and receive better offers.

 How do my credit scores affect my car loan?

-Before you begin car loan shopping, it’s generally a good idea to check your credit scores and understand how they can influence your auto loan terms.
+Before you begin car loan shopping, it’s generally a good idea to check your credit scores and understand how they can influence the terms you get from auto lenders for a new- or used-car loan.
 This is also an opportunity to check your credit reports for errors, which could bring your credit scores down.

 Here’s how this plays out in reality.
-Let’s say two borrowers — one a prime borrower and the other subprime — are looking to finance $10,000 on a used car loan.
+Let’s say two borrowers — one a prime borrower and the other subprime — want to finance $10,000 for a used car.
 They both have a 60-month loan term.
-The subprime borrower is offered a 16.14% rate — the average for borrowers in this range in the third quarter of 2018, according to Experian.
-The prime borrower is offered the average 5.97% rate.
+The subprime borrower is offered a 17.78% rate — the average for borrowers in this range in the second quarter of 2020, according to Experian.
+The prime borrower is offered the average 6.05% rate.

-Taking steps to improve your credit could result in increased loan approvals with better offers, keeping more dollars in your pocket in the long run.
+Taking steps to improve your credit could increase your chances of getting approved for a loan with better terms, keeping more money in your pocket in the long run.